 Dear Members of the Long Cove Point Association,

-In addition to the renewal form itself, you will find, enclosed, a copy of the events calendar for the coming season, a note about a planned rummage sale with proceeds going to upgrade our porch furniture, a list of the current officers and committee members.
-A link to the current membership list will be sent to you via email from the social committee before the season begins.
+In addition to the renewal form you will find, enclosed, a copy of the “working” Calendar of Events and a list of the current officers and committee members.
+A link to the online membership list will be sent to you via email from the social committee before the season begins.
 Hard copies of the list will also be available in the clubhouse in June.
 Please alert Catherine Gram (email@example.com) of any change in email address so you will not miss her weekly e-blasts during the summer.

 Our “House Committee” is always eager for the assistance of volunteers to maintain our building- it might involve slapping some paint on something, stringing some screening around the ping pong table to corral overly zealous shots or becoming a member of a “ power washing brigade.”
 Those efforts keep the place looking good.

 You can return the enclosed membership renewal form with your check for fees, payable to “LCPA,” to: